mojaloop/integration-toolkit/itk-minimal/test/loadtest/README.md

 ![](docs/assets/itk-configurator-main-screen.png)

+3. Close the utility by selecting 'exit' and pressing 'enter'.

-### Clone the ITK Repository to Host 2
+### Clone the ITK Repository

-1. Choose a location to install the ITK code, on a linux or mac machine, for testing purposes, it is sensible to put this in your users home directory to eliminate file permission issues; e.g. `~/mojaloopitk/`
+1. Choose a location to install the ITK code on host 2, on a linux or mac machine, for testing purposes, it is sensible to put this in your users home directory to eliminate file permission issues; e.g. `~/mojaloopitk/`
 2. `cd` into your new directory and clone the ITK repository thus:

 ```bash